How was your workday? My typical day at work

 What industries are interested in the Celpax smiley buttons?

-– It’s often more about the individual, about what type of manager you are, than the industry.
+– It’s often more about the individual.
+It’s more about what type of manager you are, then the industry.
 Generally, you could say that they’re used a lot in blue-collar industries such as logistics and factories, hospitals and tech companies.

-– We knew from the start that we wanted to create something that would get more people motivated at work, and to help people talk to each other in the workplace.
+– We knew from the start that we wanted to create something that would get more people motivated at work.
+A tech solution that would help people talk to each other in the workplace.

 Full story here (in Swedish hehe).